sergeLabo/Skandal3.0/README.md

 ## Bugs:
 * Often, OpenCV Windows doesn't close with cv2.destroyAllWindows() so a small image is open to close the cam windows

+* The class Window open some unused window for the task.